Bartus199/Anime-Lis-bot/README.md

 # Anime-Lis-bot
 I do anilist bot with API
+!anilist help to see commands